Myriad-Dreamin/shiroa/github-pages/docs/supports/multimedia.typ

   ),
 )

-That is a embed video.
+That is an embed video.